rwood-97/multi_node_inference/README.md

 #### H100 nodes

-The scripts for the H100 nodes are:
+The scripts for the H100 nodes are found in the `vllm_examples/baskerville/h100` directory.
+They are:
 - `batch_vllm_run_h100.sh`
 - `vllm_run_h100.sh`